teessider/LODBox/README.md

 - Max makes the LODGroup Node attribute name == Node Name (Also it doesn't matter what the name is)
 - BOTH: MinMaxDistance == False by default
 - BOTH: IsWorldSpace == False by default (True in Maya test file)
-- FbxNode.AddChild(child) - This doesn't have any order to it so if creating from scratch, it is worth ordering before hand.
+- FbxNode.AddChild(child) - This doesn't have any order to it so if creating from scratch, it is worth ordering beforehand.

 ## Features/Goals: